zorath-env Documentation

 # prints markdown to stdout

-$ zenv docs --format json > schema.jsonzenv version
+$ zenv docs --format json > schema.jsonzenv example

 Options: